All Episodes

 Russia doesn't have the business relationships that it had five years ago.

-I mean, just think of Germany alone, and Germany was one of their best customers, and Germany has cut them off completely.
+I mean, I'm just thinking Germany alone and just and Germany has cut them off completely.

-And Europe, the relationship with Europe is much more hostile.
+And Europe, the relationship with Europe is much more hostile and more hostile.

 But I also think that the Europeans are putting a lot more money into defense because of Putin.